Domestic Abuse Orders for Protection

 VICTIMS OF DOMESTIC VIOLENCE MAY SEEK AN ORDER FOR PROTECTION (O.F.P.)

 An Order for Protection (O.F.P.) is a court order.
 It orders the abuser not to hurt the victim.
-It can also make the abuser leave the victim’s home or have contact with the victim.
+It can also make the abuser leave the victim’s home and/or cease contact with the victim.
 If the abuser violates the Order for Protection, call the police.
 Violating an Order for Protection is a misdemeanor crime and the violator can be arrested.

 What is Domestic Abuse?